EdwinVW/pitstop/README.md

 The application is build completely using .NET Core and ASP.NET Core.
 See [https://dot.net](https://dot.net ".NET web-site") for more info.

 **Docker**
-Every service within the system and all infrastructural components (database, message-broker, mailserver) are run in a Docker container.
+Every service within the system and all infrastructural components (database, message-broker, mail-server) are run in a Docker container.
+In this solution, only Linux based containers are used.
 Docker Compose is used to compose the application and connect all the components.
 See [https://www.docker.com/](https://www.docker.com/ "Docker web-site") for more info.

 **RabbitMQ**
 RabbitMQ is used as message-broker.
 I use a default RabbitMQ Docker image (including management) from Docker Hub (`rabbitmq:3-management`).
 See [https://www.rabbitmq.com/](https://www.rabbitmq.com/ "RabbitMQ web-site") for more info.